Recovery of Distributed Iterative Solvers for Linear Systems Using Non-Volatile RAM: The Implementation in Detail

 \subsection{Persistent Memory Development Kit (PMDK)}

 PDMK~\cite{scargall2020introducing} offers a set of user-space APIs and interfaces to interact with non-volatile memory, with support for multiple abstraction layers, over Linux and Windows.
 PMDK libraries are designed to leverage the direct access allowed by persistent memory as much as possible.
 Persistent libraries in PMDK help applications maintain data structure consistency in the presence of failures.
 One such library is \textit{libpmemobj}, which helps the programmer manage persistent memory arrays and data structures.
-We implement NVM-ESR using the \textit{libpmemobj} library to persist ESR data directly to local NVRAM in the homogeneous NVRAM cluster architecture.
+We implement \textit{in-NVRAM} ESR using the \textit{libpmemobj} library to persist ESR data directly to local NVRAM in the homogeneous NVRAM cluster architecture.
 Each process first creates a persistent memory pool using a call to \texttt{pmemobj\_create} and then, at each persistence iteration, persists ESR data using \texttt{pmemobj\_persist}.
-Figure~\ref{libpmemobj_nvm-esr} illustrates a persistence iteration using \textit{libpmemobj} in the homogeneous NVRAM cluster architecture.
+Fig.~\ref{libpmemobj_in-NVRAM ESR} illustrates a persistence iteration using \textit{libpmemobj} in the homogeneous NVRAM cluster architecture.

-PMDK also provides \textit{librpmem}, a remote RDMA access library, which supports remote access to persistent memory, with a synchronous write model: The local initiator writes and all of the remotely replicated writes must complete before the local write is completed back to the application.
-This library can be useful in the implementation of NVM-ESR in the PRD architecture, although this is out of the scope of this paper.
+PMDK also provides \textit{librpmem}, a remote RDMA access library, which supports remote access to persistent memory, with a synchronous write model: The local initiator writes and all of the remotely replicated writes must complete before the local write returns to the application.
+This library can be useful in the implementation of \textit{in-NVRAM} ESR in the PRD architecture, although this is out of the scope of this paper.